Gizella Tetteh-Agbotui

 Gizella Akushika Tetteh-Agbotui is a Ghanaian architect and politician.
 She contested in the 2020 Ghanaian General Election and won the parliamentary seat for the Awutu Senya West Constituency.

 Early life and education

 Agbotui was born on 30 November 1970 and hails from Awutu Obrachire in the Central Region of Ghana.
-She had her Bachelors degree in Design in Architecture in 1997.
-She further had her Masters degree in Business Administration in Marketing in 2007.
+She had her bachelor's degree in Design in Architecture in 1997.
+She further had her master's degree in Business Administration in Marketing in 2007.
 She also had a certified PMP in Project Management in 2008.
 She also had her International Airport Professional in Airport Management in 2017.